ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

  * imitate a human mind represented as dynamically reshaping networks
  * Do more than token parse & actually comprehend beyond basic training
  * imitating human consciousness ( not for the purposes of embedding into video games as that violates the individual it is imitatings' copyright rights including their human rights )

+The reasoning for such is that it must also use real values for biological functions, sensory inputs, and chemical responses a human does.
+A video game environment would only drive the person that AI is imitating insane, as they could never functionally escape the zoo you put them in.